AidosKuneen/aidos-wallet-v1/ui/aidos.lib.js/README.md

 ```

 Overall, there are currently four subclasses that are accessible from the aidos object:
 - **`api`**: Core API functionality for interacting with the Aidos core.
-(The available API commands can be seen in the Aidos Reference Implementation)
+(The available API commands can be seen in the Aidos Kuneen Reference Implementation)
 - **`utils`**: Utility related functions for conversions, validation and so on
 - **`multisig`**: Functions for creating and signing multi-signature addresses and transactions.
 (This functionality has not been completely tested yet and will be re-worked)
 - **`validate`**: Validator functions that can help with determining whether the inputs or results that you get are valid.